fallada/mp3_player_for_kids/README.md

 # Blog #

-More details and pictures you find in german [on my blog].
+More details and pictures [on my blog].

 [on my blog]: https://allgaier.org